If you have ever wondered how to Design & Print Decoupage Paper, you will like this option! DIY Decoupage paper is easy, fun & budget-friendly!

 Do you love the look of decoupage papers but have trouble finding the prints you want?
 Or are you looking for a less expensive option to buy printed decoupage papers?

-Toda,y I am going to share with you the method that I used to design & print my own decoupage paper.
-There are so many options on how you can make your own!
-Let’s check a few out now.
+Today, I am going to share with you the method that I used to design & print my own decoupage paper.
+I will be creating my designs using Canva.com, and printing them on tissue paper.

-For this tutorial, I am showing you just one way to make a decoupage paper.
-Here are a few other options.
+For this tutorial, I am showing you one way to make a decoupage paper but you may use other paper options like:

-- Use one ply of a paper table cloth or napkin.
+- Use printed paper table cloth, paper towel, or napkin.

-- Printing out a copy of your own drawings or prints using this method
+- Printing out a copy of your own drawings or prints onto paper

 - Using images from magazines & newspaper